SharkyJunior/SharkyJunior/README.md

 ### Welcome to my profile! 👋

 ###### Who am I? 🧐
-- Student programmer.
+- Student at Bauman Moscow State Technical University.
-- 17 y.o.
+- 18 y.o.
 - Trying to find a work for internship.

 ###### Аccomplishments: